JetBrains/Qodana/topics/code-coverage.md

 <tip>You can find configuration examples on <a href="https://github.com/qodana/qodana-coverage/tree/main">GitHub</a>.</tip>

 1. Configure your code coverage tool.
-[Jest](https://jestjs.io/) code coverage reports should contain paths relative to a project root.
+For example, [Jest](https://jestjs.io/) code coverage reports should contain paths relative to a project root.
-For example, if your codebase files are contained in the `<project-root>/src/` directory, then reports should contain `src/<file-name>` file paths.
+If your codebase files are contained in the `<project-root>/src/` directory, then reports should contain `src/<file-name>` file paths.

 1. Use your code coverage tool to generate coverage reports.
 These reports should be saved to the `<project-root>/.qodana/code-coverage`